 Dropbox’s file request feature solves that problem by allowing me to request the file and determine where it gets saved.
 The photographer receives the request, and they don’t even need a Dropbox account.
 Once they upload the files, Dropbox then automatically populates the correct folder.
-This process keeps everyone more organised and cuts down on time spent receiving and retrieving material.
+This process keeps everyone more organized and cuts down on time spent receiving and retrieving material.

-Dropbox groups offers structure, control and visibility
+Dropbox groups offers structure, control, and visibility

-Moving to a Dropbox team account also helped with internal organisation.
+Moving to a Dropbox team account also helped with internal organization.
 Before having a team account, each NRL department and individual staff members used their own personal Dropbox accounts, which limited our administrative control.
 With everyone on one platform, admins have greater management capabilities.

 I use the groups feature in Dropbox to create a group for each department.
 I can then grant access to specific folders so everyone can quickly and easily find what they need and nothing more.
-As an admin, I can also put expiry dates on files, see what’s been shared and track who has downloaded and opened the file.
+As an admin, I can also put expiry dates on files, see what’s been shared, and track who has downloaded and opened the file.
 I can also add or remove access or move individuals to a different group.

-Dropbox’s robust feature set has improved visibility into our file-sharing activity so we know exactly what’s happening, with whom and when.
+Dropbox’s robust feature set has improved visibility into our file-sharing activity so we know exactly what’s happening, with whom, and when.

 Improved remote collaboration and elimination of the email chain